 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Raytheon Company's score of 18 is higher than 66% of the industry.
+Raytheon Company's score of 18 is lower than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Raytheon Company, headquartered in the US, currently does not provide specific carbon emissions data for recent years, as no emissions figures are available.
-Consequently, there are no reported Scope 1, 2, or 3 emissions figures to analyse.
-In the absence of concrete emissions data, it is important to note that Raytheon has not outlined any specific reduction targets or climate commitments in the information provided.
-This lack of detail suggests that the company may still be in the early stages of formalising its climate strategy or reporting on its environmental impact.
-As the aerospace and defence industry increasingly prioritises sustainability, Raytheon will likely need to establish clear climate commitments and reduction initiatives to align with industry standards and stakeholder expectations.
+Raytheon Company, headquartered in the US, currently does not provide specific carbon emissions data for the most recent year, as no figures are available.
+Consequently, there are no reported emissions in terms of Scope 1, 2, or 3.
+In the absence of detailed emissions data, it is important to note that Raytheon has not outlined any specific reduction targets or commitments to the Science Based Targets initiative (SBTi) or other climate pledges.
+This lack of publicly available information suggests that the company may still be in the early stages of formalising its climate commitments or reporting practices.
+As the aerospace and defence industry increasingly prioritises sustainability, Raytheon’s future climate strategies will likely be scrutinised by stakeholders and the public alike.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.